matluuk/IoT-miniproject-1/README.md

 7. After launching ethos_uhcpd, leave the script running!

-## Set up server
+## Create linux virtual machine

-For coap server a linux virtual machine is needed.
+For CoAp server a linux virtual machine is needed.

-Requirements for the virtual machine:
-- Ubuntu 20.04
-- external IPV6 address for connecting with iot-lab nodes
-- coap port 8683 open for ingress traffic
-- ICMPv6 traffic allowed for testing ping

 Any linux virtual machine should work, but we walk through how to set up Google Cloud virtual machine.
 Google cloud has a free trial with 300$ credits to use.
 The virtual machine needs a external IPV6 ip address for connection with the iot-lab node.

+Requirements for the virtual machine:
+- runs linux, preferably Ubuntu 20.04
+- has external IPV6 address for connecting with iot-lab nodes, as RIOT supports only ipv6
+- CoAp port 8683 open
+- ICMPv6 traffic allowed
+- ssh connection to the VM

 ### Set up Google cloud VM